snowkit/snow/snow/md/guide/native-layer.md

 ###Platform Notes

+- `web` - does not need to be built.
+Works out of the box.
 - `mac` - snow is linked statically, as libsnow.a
 - `windows` - snow is linked statically as libsnow.lib
 - `linux` - snow is linked dynamically as snow.ndll due to GTK dependencies